fotistsiou/java_tutorial/src/fotistsiou/javatutorial/b_java_fundamentals/i_oop/theory/C_Classes.md

     constructor and another part by another constructor.
     - Calling a constructor inside another one is done using this.
     - You should place the statement this(...) in the first statement in the body of the second constructor.

+## Keyword "super"
+- Java provides a special keyword "super" to access members or constructors of its superclass.
+- This keyword can be used in several cases:
+    - To access instance fields of the parent class.
+    - To invoke methods of the parent class.
+    - To invoke constructors of the parent class (no-arg or parameterized).

+## Keyword "this"
+- Java provides a special keyword "this" to refer to the current instance of the class.
+- This keyword can be used in several cases:
+    - To access instance fields of the same class, especially when there is ambiguity between instance variables and parameters with the same name.
+    - To invoke methods of the same class.
+    - To invoke a constructor from another constructor in the same class.

 ## Summary
 - **Class**: The blueprint or template for objects.